xsscx/macos-research/code/imageio/Readme.md

 - MultipliedAlpha #1 <img src="https://xss.cx/2024/02/20/img/fuzzed_image_premultiplied_first_alpha.png" alt="XNU Image Fuzzer PreMultipliedAlpha" style="height:32px; width:32px;"/> MultipliedAlpha #2 <img src="https://xss.cx/2024/02/20/img/fuzzed_image_premultiplied_first_alpha_series2.png" alt="XNU Image Fuzzer PreMultipliedAlpha #2" style="height:32px; width:32px;"/>

 ## My Code Modifications
-- The Example Code adds a few supported file types and cleans up the autorelease pool use on macOS
+- The Example Code are just expansions of the original code
 - The Scripts and Example Code show how to Target other Dylibs depending on the Image Type, or Fuzz them all with the sample Script [https://raw.githubusercontent.com/xsscx/macos-research/main/code/imageio/imageio-fuzzer.zsh]
 - There is a larger code base for iOS Fuzzing that has yet to be implemented in these examples, see URL https://github.com/xsscx/macos-research/blob/main/code/iOSOnMac/xnuimagefuzzer.m
 - The arm64 code is my current focus to get consistent results from A/B testing with X86_64 and arm64 Platform ABI's, See https://github.com/xsscx/macos-research/issues/3

 ## Setup this Code & Build
-- Copy CMakeLists.txt, imageio-test-002.m, imageio-test-003.m to ./Jackalope-main/examples/ImageIO/
+- Copy CMakeLists.txt, imageio-test-002.m, imageio-test-003.m, imageio-test-004.m to ./Jackalope-main/examples/ImageIO/
 - cd ./Jackalope
 - Follow the Build Instructions at https://github.com/googleprojectzero/Jackalope
 ## My Suggested Build